jocelync-invisible/icu-length-of-stay-prediction/README.md

 ## Model Interpretation and Model Comparison

-### Infections May not be a Significant Predictor for ICU LOS
+### Infections May Not Be a Significant Predictor for ICU LOS

-### Bayesian Neural Network Outperforms All Other Tested Models
+### Bayesian Neural Network Outperforms Bayesian Linear Regression

 Comparing the two models we ran, the Bayesian Neural Network (BNN) outperformed the Bayesian linear regression substantially.
 The R^2 for the BNN was nearly four times larger than the R^2 for the Bayesian linear regression, indicating that the BNN was able to explain a significantly larger proportion of the variance in our data.
 This result aligns with our initial hypothesis when selecting models for this project, as we anticipated that the BNN’s capacity for capturing complex, non-linear relationships would lead to superior predictive performance compared to a Bayesian linear regression.